UtrechtUniversity/workshop-introduction-to-R-and-data/README.md

 - Book: [R for Data Science](https://r4ds.had.co.nz/)
 - R cheatsheets [cheatsheets](cheatsheets)

+**Data**
+- The dataset [data/HUJI_Crane_israel_GPRS.csv](data/HUJI_Crane_Israel_GPRS.csv) was generously provided by Sasha Pekarsky, and is the result of work done at the Department of Ecology, Evolution, and Behavior at the Hebrew University of Jerusalem in Israel.
+- The dataset [data/crane_additional_observations.xlsx](data/Crane_additional_observations.xlsx) is fictional.

 ## License

-The dataset [data/HUJI_Crane_israel_GPRS.csv](data/HUJI_Crane_Israel_GPRS.csv) was generously provided by Sasha Pekarsky, and is the result of work done at the Department of Ecology, Evolution, and Behavior at the Hebrew University of Jerusalem in Israel.
-It may not be reused other than for the purposes of this workshop.

-The dataset [data/crane_additional_observations.xlsx](data/Crane_additional_observations.xlsx) is fictional.

 All content in this repository with the exception of the dataset [data/HUJI_Crane_israel_GPRS.csv](data/HUJI_Crane_Israel_GPRS.csv) is licensed under [Creative Commons Attribution 4.0
 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

+The dataset [data/HUJI_Crane_israel_GPRS.csv](data/HUJI_Crane_Israel_GPRS.csv) may not be reused other than for the purposes of this workshop or derivative workshops.

 ## Contact